Vasylkivskyi/Rails-task-manager/README.md

 # README

-### Simple todo list built with Ruby on Rails Hotwire Turbo and Stimulus
+### Simple todo list built with Ruby on Rails, Hotwire, Turbo and Stimulus